 "...When I am laying on my surfboard... after making it past the wave break, all alone and surrounded by the deep blue calm, aware of all the marine life bustling below me, this is when I feel the most at peace.
-A few years ago, I was freediving in Kauai and found a green sea turtle in a reef, and we swam around each other in circles, playing and studying one another until I physically couldn’t follow them anymore.
+A few years ago, I was freediving in Kauai and stumbled upon a playful green sea turtle in a reef.
+We swam around each other, almost dancing, studying one another until my physical limits called me back.
 It was one of the most magical experiences I have ever had.
 I felt like I met my spirit animal that day.
 Experiences like that contributed to my pursuit of marine conservation and science.
-I am deeply in love with the ocean, and I have a need to protect everything in the sea.
+My heart belongs to the ocean, and I feel an intense responsibility to protect its inhabitants.
 After what I feel like was an initiation from this sea turtle and other marine creatures, I feel an even stronger obligation to help the marine community and I won’t give up, I can’t give up.”

-Our newest team member Kat Hickey is an ocean activist and will be helping us with kelp identification, spreading what our team is accomplishing through social media, coral reef conservation project management, and more.
+Our newest team member Kat Hickey is an ocean activist and will be helping us with kelp identification, spreading what our team is accomplishing through social media, designing and writing blog posts & newsletters, website management, and more.

-Kat has always had a thirst for knowledge in all things science and earth-related.
-Growing up in Utah, Kat always felt “land-trapped” taking every opportunity she could to drive her car down to the ocean in her high school years, even if it meant sleeping in her car to be near the beach.
+Kat has always possessed a thirst for knowledge in all matters pertaining to science and the Earth.
+Having been raised in Utah, she consistently experienced a sense of being "land-trapped," prompting her to seize every opportunity during her high school years to journey to the ocean by car, even if it entailed sleeping in her vehicle to remain near the beach.
 When at the ocean, Kat loves to surf, snorkel, find and identify seashells, and pick up trash at public beaches.
-When in Utah, she swims laps in her mermaid tail, surfs behind boats in mountain lakes, and identifies freshwater specimens in streams and rivers for fun.
+During her time in Utah, she swims laps in her mermaid tail, surfs behind boats in mountain lakes, and identifies freshwater specimens in streams and rivers for her amusement.

-Kat just graduated in the spring from the University of Utah with a Bachelor of Science in Environmental Sustainability Studies with an emphasis on Air, Water, and Health, and a minor in Geography.
+Kat recently graduated in the spring from the University of Utah, attaining a Bachelor of Science in Environmental Sustainability Studies with a specialized focus on Air, Water, and Health, complemented by a minor in Geography.
 She has had an intense drive to help the ocean for as long as she can remember, and in turn, has dedicated her life to doing everything she can to help save our seas.
-Kat volunteers with the Utah Sierra Club advocating to save local resources like the Great Salt Lake.
-She loves to attend protests and marches in downtown Salt Lake City with the Fridays for Future group and any organization fighting for our earth.
+Kat volunteers for several local environmental grassroots organizations advocating to save local water resources such as the Great Salt Lake.